 After doing this, go back and see how your own online presence compares.
 Looking at yourself from a customer perspective should now be much easier! – Mike Brown

 The Brainzooming Group helps make smart organizations more successful by rapidly expanding their strategic options and creating innovative plans they can efficiently implement.
-Email us at firstname.lastname@example.org or call 816-509-5320 to learn how we can develop an integrated social media strategy for your brand.
+Email us at firstname.lastname@example.org or call 816-509-5320 to learn how we can develop an integrated content strategy for your brand.